 - 4.7.6.1 In any case where a third offence of Category B misconduct is suspected, the misconduct will be considered Major and the case will be referred to a University Disciplinary Panel.
 Such panels are governed by the University's Panel Guidance. - 4.7.6.2 A Student Governance Officer will make the panel arrangements and will invite you to submit any evidence you wish to be considered by the panel.
-You will be invited to attend the panel hearing. - 4.7.6.3 A University Disciplinary Panel can issue any decision that does not compromise the Academic Regulations.
+You will be invited to attend the panel hearing.
+We will aim to hold a panel hearing within 25 working days of Student Governance being notified of the relevant offence.
+Panel decisions will be issued within 10 working days of the panel hearing. - 4.7.6.3 A University Disciplinary Panel can issue any decision that does not compromise the Academic Regulations.
 The focus of University Disciplinary Panels is to reach decisions that reflect the nature of the misconduct committed and which are proportionate and appropriate.
 University Disciplinary Panels are empowered to withdraw you.
 Where you are withdrawn, you will be entitled to retain any academic credits achieved unless there is clear and compelling evidence to demonstrate that the credits should be removed because they have been achieved through academic misconduct.